-Council’s Fees and Charges incorporate an inspection component to carry out a final inspection of the work to ensure that it meets the relevant standards and that there are no matters that could impact upon Council’s sewer and water infrastructure.
+Council’s Fees and Charges incorporate an inspection component to carry out a final inspection of the work to ensure that it meets the relevant standards and approval.

 The Applicant or responsible plumber must contact Council the day prior to requiring a final drainage inspection.